Purchase the Day Trips Around Rochester book on Amazon

 Ithaca Artists Market.
 Over 80 artists showcase and sell their works at a juried art show held at the market.
 The event features live music and offers food, wine, and beer for purchase, creating a festive atmosphere.
 545 3rd Street, Ithaca, (607) 273-7109, ithacamarket.com

 Lewiston Art Festival.
-The juried art show takes place during the second full weekend in August and features crafts, music, and food.
+The juried art show takes place during the second weekend of August, featuring crafts, music, and food.
 Center Street, Lewiston, (716) 754-0166, artcouncil.org

 The Great New York State Fair.
-Established in 1841 and moved to its current Syracuse location in 1890, New York operates the oldest state fair in the United States.
+Established in 1841 and relocated to its current Syracuse location in 1890, the New York State Fair operates the oldest state fair in the United States.
 Ours is also one of the largest, with roughly one million visitors annually, with some days seeing over 100,000 people.
 The fair runs annually, starting on the third or fourth Wednesday of August and ending on Labor Day.
 581 State Fair Boulevard, Syracuse, (315) 487-7711, nysfair.ny.gov

 Fairport Music Festival.
 Enjoy two days of music on three outdoor stages along Liftbridge Lane East, as well as performances in bars and restaurants around Fairport.
 5 Liftbridge Lane E., Fairport, fairportmusicfestival.com